Flipper games for monadically stable graph classes: Winning strategy

 We are almost ready to prove \Cref{thm:afg_main}.
 Before commencing to the proof, we will first clarify the notion of a {\em{strategy}} for Flipper, and what we mean by a {\em{running time}} of a strategy.

-Furthermore, in this section, we will work with an extension of the Flipper game, which we call \emph{Induced-Subgraph-Flipper game}.
-In this variant of the game, we allow Connector to localize the graph to an induced subgraph of an $r$-ball in the current arena, instead of requiring her to pick an entire $r$-ball.
-Intuitively, ``losing'' additional vertices on purpose yields no benefit to Connector.
+\begin{remark} In this section, we will work with a variant of the shrinking Flipper game with atomic flips, in which we allow Localizer to localize the graph to an induced subgraph of an $r$-ball in the current arena, instead of requiring her to pick an entire $r$-ball.
+Intuitively, ``losing'' additional vertices on purpose yields no benefit to Localizer.
 However, the ability to work with induced subgraphs is useful for the design of algorithms, as exhibited in \cite{mcss}.
 For this reason we will explicitly prove the algorithmic winning strategy for Flipper for this variant of the game.
-As the modification only expands the move pool of Connector, the proven strategy then also works for the unmodified Flipper game and implies \Cref{thm:afg_main}.
+As the modification only expands the move pool of Localizer, the proven strategy then also works for the unmodified Flipper game and implies \Cref{thm:afg_main}. \end{remark}